nicolovacis/ComputerEngineeringProject/README.md

 __Supervising Professor:__ _Antonio Miele_

+This README explains the two fault injection campaigns developed for the project.
+The first framework includes the study of the resilience evaluation of Visual Transformers, while the second one focuses on the resilience of some convolutional algorithms.
+This document provides detailed instructions on how to use each script, including the required command line parameters and example commands.

 ## Framework for the resilience evaluation of ViT
-This first framework is composed by three scripts, contained in the Framework_Python directory:
+The first framework is composed by three scripts, contained in the Framework_Python directory:
 1. GenerateFaultList.py
 2. FaultInjection.py
 3. GraphAnalysis.py